Intermolecular force: Keesom force (permanent dipole – permanent dipole)

-where d = electric dipole moment, $\varepsilon_0$ = permittivity of free space, $\varepsilon_r$ = dielectric constant of surrounding material, T = temperature, $k_\text{B}$ = Boltzmann constant, and r = distance between molecules.
+where $\mu$ = dipole moment of each molecule, $\varepsilon_0$ = vacuum permittivity, $\varepsilon_r$ = relative permittivity of the surrounding material (which equals 1 in a vacuum), $k_\text{B}$ = Boltzmann constant, $T$ = temperature, and $r$ = distance between the molecule centers.

 Debye force (permanent dipoles–induced dipoles)

-The second contribution is the induction (also termed polarization) or Debye force, arising from interactions between rotating permanent dipoles and from the polarizability of atoms and molecules (induced dipoles).
-These induced dipoles occur when one molecule with a permanent dipole repels another molecule's electrons.
-A molecule with permanent dipole can induce a dipole in a similar neighboring molecule and cause mutual attraction.
-Debye forces cannot occur between atoms.
-The forces between induced and permanent dipoles are not as temperature dependent as Keesom interactions because the induced dipole is free to shift and rotate around the polar molecule.
+The second contribution is from interactions between permanent dipoles on polar molecules and induced dipoles on non-polar atoms or molecules.
+This interaction is called the Debye force, named after Peter J. W. Debye.
+When one molecule with a permanent dipole repels a neighboring non-polar molecule's (or atom's) electrons, a dipole is induced in the latter particle (see polarizability) and causes a mutual attraction.
+Debye forces cannot occur between two atoms because no atom has a permanent dipole.
+The forces between induced and permanent dipoles are not as temperature-dependent as Keesom interactions because the induced dipole is free to shift and rotate around the polar molecule.
 The Debye induction effects and Keesom orientation effects are termed polar interactions.

-The induced dipole forces appear from the induction (also termed polarization), which is the attractive interaction between a permanent multipole on one molecule with an induced (by the former di/multi-pole) 31 on another.
-This interaction is called the Debye force, named after Peter J. W. Debye.

 One example of an induction interaction between permanent dipole and induced dipole is the interaction between HCl and Ar.
 In this system, Ar experiences a dipole as its electrons are attracted (to the H side of HCl) or repelled (from the Cl side) by HCl.
-The angle averaged interaction is given by the following equation:
+The angle-averaged interaction energy is given by the following equation: